MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### When is AI Builder credit usage count reset?
 Is it based on license acquisition date?

 AI Builder credit usage is counted on a monthly basis, starting the first day of each month.
 It isn't based on the license acquisition date.
-AI Builder credit usage of an environment shouldn't exceed the AI Builder credit allocation, else the environment is in overage.
+AI Builder credit usage of an environment shouldn't exceed the AI Builder credit allocation, or else the environment is in overage.

 ### What happens to the remaining capacity at the end of the month?
 Is it used the following month?